-- Our athletic mouthguards align the jaw to improve overall posture and alignment by balancing the muscles of the head and neck and removing compensation and adaptation of muscles.
+By using a proprietary methodology developed with two world class dentists, our ARC-PRO Guard is one of the most scientifically advanced mouthguards on the planet, engineered to align the jaw to improve overall posture and alignment by balancing the muscles of the head and neck and removing compensation and adaptation of muscles.

 We use 3D scanners to capture every curve and ridge of your unique teeth.
-No more putty in your mouth, no more boiling.
+No more putty in your mouth provides the most accurate measurement possible.

 This is a controversial question now being asked by the sporting world, especially for high-impact sports such as hockey and football.
 The apparent increase in concussion rates has led to claims by dentists and over-the-counter mouthguard suppliers regarding the use and effectiveness of athletic mouthguards in reducing concussions.
 Numerous minor hockey leagues have introduced mouthguard rules as a possible result of concussion, rather than dental concerns.